 Even if they become more active, do not let the bird go once you have contained them.
 Birds often have internal injuries after hitting a window, and will need help.

-If you have found an injured deer fawn or believe a fawn may be orphaned, call our Provincial Call Centre at 1-855-622-7722 or the Conservation Officer Service at 1-877-952-7277 (RAPP).
+If you have found an injured deer fawn or believe a fawn may be orphaned, call our Animal Helpline at 1-855-622-7722 or the Conservation Officer Service at 1-877-952-7277 (RAPP).
 They will help you assess the animal and find a wildlife rehabilitator.

 Unfortunately, wildlife rehabilitators can’t often help injured adult deer, as they are too high-stress to keep in a captive setting.
 Even when injured, they can be very dangerous because of their size and strength.
 If you can approach an injured adult deer and they don’t run away, they are likely too badly injured to survive.